thewca/worldcubeassociation.org/style-guide.md

 ### Terms and Capitalization

-- References to the '(WCA) Regulations' and '(WCA) Guidelines' are capitalized.
+- References to the '(WCA) Regulations' and '(WCA) Guidelines' are capitalised.
 For example, Regulation 1a) is a regulation in the Regulations.
 This makes it clear that 'Regulations' refers to the body of the WCA Regulations.
-- Also should be capitalized: Competitors Area.
+- Also should be capitalised: Competitors Area.
 - The WCA Delegate should be mentioned by his full title.
-- Puzzles names are capitalized.
-Event formats like 'One-Handed Solving' are also capitalized.
-A puzzle name + event format should omits word 'Solving' (e.g. Rubik's Cube: One-Handed).
+- Puzzles names are capitalised.
+Event formats like 'One-Handed Solving' are also capitalised.
+A puzzle name + event format should omit the word 'Solving' (e.g. Rubik's Cube: One-Handed).
 See Regulation 9b for official puzzles and event formats.

 ### Recommended Word Choices